saltyorg/docs/docs/saltbox/inventory/index.md

 sonarr_docker_image_tag: "nightly"
 ```

-Which would override the default and result in Saltbox using `hotio/sonarr:nightly` docker image instead.
+Which would override the default [`release`] and result in Saltbox using the `cr.hotio.dev/hotio/sonarr:nightly` docker image instead, wihtout you modifying this file.
+If you update Saltbox and this file is replaced, your tag change to `nightly` remains in effect.

 Previously undefined variables may be added as well.
 Typical use would be to pass new Docker parameters under variables with the name ending in `custom`:

 ```yaml
 jackett_docker_labels_custom:
   com.centurylinklabs.watchtower.enable: "true"
 ```

 # Additional Examples
 ## Various